southernkasaist/ga-system-design/README.md

 ## Report Configuration Service

-The report configuration service is used to provide functionality for both external and internal users to define what kind of dimension data they need and what kind of reports they need.
+The report configuration service is used to provide functionality for both external and internal users to define what kind of dimension data (`BucketEvent.BucketData` attributes) they need and what kind of reports they need.

 The configuration data can be stored in either `Cassandra` or other databases (e.g., `MySQL`), depends on the requirement.